stcox/gke-wordpress/README.md

 # GKE WordPress
+GKE WordPress allows WordPress site deployments to [Google Kubernetes Engine (GKE)] clusters(https://cloud.google.com/kubernetes-engine/docs/concepts/kubernetes-engine-overview) using [helm charts](https://helm.sh/).
+Clusters share a Kube-lego LetsEncrypt SSL certificate manager, an SSL-terminating Nginx ingress controller, and a Redis object store for caching database queries.
+Each site is a pod namespaced with a `wp-` prefix (e.g., wp-mysite-com) with containers for PHP, Nginx, and SQL.

-GKE WordPress enables multiple WordPress site deployments to Google Cloud Platform (GCP) within a [Google Kubernetes Engine (GKE) cluster](https://cloud.google.com/kubernetes-engine/docs/concepts/kubernetes-engine-overview) using [helm charts](https://helm.sh/).
-It comes with a reverse proxy terminating LetsEncrypt SSL, and cached with FastCGI page caching and Redis object caching built into the images, along with an Nginx pagespeed and NAXSI firewall modules.
+Nginx web server and a PHP-FPM server with a FastCGI page cache-clearing modules and Redis object caching extensions built into the container images, along with an Nginx pagespeed and NAXSI firewall modules.
 Each site deployment creates a separate database within a single high-availability Google Cloud SQL instance.

 GKE WordPress supports/requires:
 - [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine "Google Kubernetes Engine")